programokey/monitor/README.md

 ./start.sh
 ```
 5. then, you can visit http://localhost:3000/ to see the grafana monitoring page.
 The default username and password are both admin.
 We strongly recommend immediately changing your username & password after login.
-6. Click the Home Button, and open the IRIS HUB.
+6. Click the `Home` button, and open the `IRIS HUB`.
 Then you can see all the monitoring parameters.
 7. stop the monitor
 ```
 ./stop.sh